Galaxy Quenching from Cosmic Web Detachment: Introduction

-The stark difference in the velocity field around haloes at early and latter times gives us a clue on the fate of the primordial filaments feeding galaxies.
-The velocity field around haloes in present-time over-dense regions has no memory of the primordial filaments originally connected to the haloes as the result of non-linear dynamics.
-If gas accretion through coherent cold filamentary flows is the most efficient mechanism to inject star-forming gas into galaxies then we should see a clear change in star formation in haloes entering non-linear regions.
-The change in the accretion mode should be fast (within a few Gyr) given the efficient gas-star conversion of cold gas \citep{Dekel09,Voort11} which makes a gas-starved galaxy stop producing stars within a short time scale \citep{Bauermeister10,Peng15}.
-Based in our current knowledge of the relation between galaxies, star formation and gas accretion via cold flows we can enumerate the following key assertions:
+The stark difference in the velocity field around halos at early and later times gives us a clue on the fate of the primordial filaments feeding galaxies.
+The velocity field around halos in present-time over-dense regions has no memory of the primordial filaments originally connected to them.
+If gas accretion through coherent cold filamentary flows is the most efficient mechanism to inject star-forming gas into galaxies then we should see a clear change in star formation in halos entering non-linear regions.
+The change in the accretion mode should be fast (within a few Gyr) given the efficient gas-star conversion of cold gas \citep{Dekel09,Voort11} which forces a gas-starved galaxy to stop producing stars within a short timescale \citep{Bauermeister10,Peng15}.
+Based in our current knowledge of the relation between galaxies, star formation and gas accretion via cold flows we can enumerate the following:

-\begin{itemize} \item Proto-galaxies are the nodes of a network of primordial filaments. \item Star-forming cold gas is accreted mainly via primordial coherent filamentary streams. \item Star formation closely follows cold gas accretion and ends (to a first approximation) when the gas supply is cut. \end{itemize}
+\begin{itemize} \item Proto-galaxies are the nodes of a network of primordial filaments. \item Star-forming cold gas is accreted mainly via primordial coherent filamentary streams. \item Star formation closely follows cold gas accretion and ends (to a first approximation) when the gas supply is cut off. \end{itemize}

-These observations point to a process behind the drop in star formation that acts by affecting the gas infall through primordial filaments.
-Any mechanism that is able to separate a galaxy from its web of primordial filaments results in star formation quenching.
+These observations point to a quenching process that acts by affecting the accretion of gas through primordial filaments.
+Any mechanism that is able to separate a galaxy from its web of gas-accreting filaments results in star formation quenching regardless of internal processes.